Agent Vision

 /agent-vision mood

-Mood mode is opt-in.
-It uses the same saved JPEG frame path as snapshot and roast, then asks a separate image-input Codex pass for strict JSON.
+Mood mode is opt-in at arm time (and is the default for bare /agent-vision).
+It uses the same saved JPEG frame path as snapshot and roast, then analyzes that image for strict JSON (Codex via codex exec -i; Grok via read_file).
 The captured image and JSON are internal control signals and are not displayed in the normal response.
 Low-confidence or unusable images return uncertain or absent and do not apply state-specific response shaping.
 User correction overrides the visual estimate for the current response or task phase.

 Architecture